Date: April 13, 2019

 - You are required to keep an engineering notebook that documents your team’s design process to present to the judges.
 This documentation should be a working document.
 Please make your engineering notebook portable to take to the judges table.
 Items included:

 To register complete the online form and be sure to add your parent/guardians email.
 Your registration is not complete until your parent/guardian sends the Newton’s Road 3D/MiSTEM Network a reply to our confirmation email.
 Please have your parent/guardian check their spam folder or contact Drea Weiner if they haven’t received a confirmation email.
 Early registrants will receive a portion of the track to test your car.

 Interested in Volunteering?

 We are looking for volunteers to help make this event a success.
-Volunteers may sign up for morning, afternoon or the whole day.
-Some of the positions are: Pit Fix-it Station, Concessions, Student Staging, Judging Assistant, etc. Sign up here and help make the event a magical day.
+Some of the positions are: Pit Fix-it Station, Concessions, Student Staging, Judging Assistant, etc. Email Drea Weiner at email@example.com and help make the event a magical day.

 If you have any questions feel free to contact: